proved-py/proved-core/README.rst

 Branch dedicated to the experiments for the paper

-**"Efficient Construction of Behavior Graphs for Uncertain Event Data"**,
+"`Efficient Construction of Behavior Graphs for Uncertain Event Data`_",
 Marco Pegoraro, Merih Seran Uysal, Wil M.P. van der Aalst,
 In *International Conference on Business Information Systems (BIS)*, 2020.
 DOI: https://doi.org/10.1007/978-3-030-53337-3_6